johnpennypacker/applications/README.md

 * StartInterval is how many seconds between each recorded application

-Copy the plist to your LaunchAgents directory:
+Add a symlink to your plist in your LaunchAgents directory:

-`cp app-logger.plist ~/Library/LaunchAgents/app-logger.plist`
+`ln -s PATH/TO/FILE/app-logger.plist ~/Library/LaunchAgents/app-logger.plist`

 Give the Application Logger script permission to do its thing.
 * Open System Preferences -> Security & Privacy -> Privacy